air-display/apsdk-public/readme.md

 README
 ===========================
-APS(Airplay Server) is an complete implementation of Airplay server including screen mirroring and vide streaming.
+APS(Airplay Server) is an complete implementation of Airplay server including screen mirroring and video streaming.
 And this project is written for cross-platform.

 # Build instructions:

 ## Windows
-Run the generate_vs_proj,bat to generate the project files.
+Run the generate_vs_proj.bat to generate the project files.
 Build the generated solutions and collect the output static library.

 ## Android
 Open the project folder with Android Studio and build the airplay module.
 The output is AAR library.

 ## macOS & iOS
-Run the generate_xcode_proj,bat to generate the project files.
+Run the generate_xcode_proj.bat to generate the project files.
 Build the xCode project.

 # Runtime requirements